alecksmart/laravel-starter-kit/README.md

 # laravel-starter-kit

 Latest Laravel blog boilerplate starter kit application.
+A very basic set of features for easy start developing a new application.

 # Features